Attacks on Ukraine civilians continue

 On February 24, 2022, Russia deployed its military into neighboring Ukraine.
 Bombs and shelling continue to escalate, damaging homes, hospitals, schools and other civilian infrastructure.

-Millions of people have now been displaced inside Ukraine or fled to neighboring countries to seek safety.
+Some 6.5 million people have now been displaced inside Ukraine, while almost 3.5 million have fled to neighboring countries to seek safety.

 Ukraine, which became an independent country in 1991 after the collapse of the Soviet Union, has been working to forge closer ties with the European Union and with NATO.
 Russia regards these efforts as an economic and strategic threat to its own security.